Enable PHP error logging

 Make sure to kill running php processes to ensure your new settings take effect.

-Confirming your changes
+Confirm your changes

 After you've edited the file and killed off all PHP processes, you should check to confirm the values have updated.
 You can do this by creating a phpinfo.php file.

-If you do not see your changes have updated, try killing off your PHP processes again:
+If you do not see your changes have updated, try killing off your PHP processes again.

-Testing the php.log file
+Test the php.log file

 To test the php.log file, create a PHP file that throws an error.
 For example, create a file named error.php with the following content and upload it to your site.